m4tchka/Planned-VN-style-game/README.md

 <br>

 ## Motivations:
-I enjoy playing through a route on a VN from time to time, and I would like to attempt to make one myself to not only go some way towards appreciating the work that goes into these titles, but also to practice creating an app in React, Javascript (and eventually Typescript), as well as force myself to learn some actual CSS and apply that in the development process to make an app that is at least somewhat functionally & visually similar to a real VN.
+I enjoy playing through a route on a VN from time to time, and I would like to attempt to make one myself to not only go some way towards appreciating the work that goes into these titles, but also to practice creating an app in React, Javascript (and hopefully eventually Typescript), as well as force myself to learn some actual CSS and apply that in the development process to make an app that is at least somewhat functionally & visually similar to a real VN.

 If you decide to try the app through the deployment (which is linked at the top of the document), I hope you enjoy the functionality of this project (because you certainly won't enjoy my storywriting skills lmao).